joetjen/gulp-bootstrap/README.md

 Tasks are named based on their path relative to the task base directory.
 For example, let's assume your tasks files are placed within './gulp/tasks'.
 A file named placed at './gulp/tasks/task1.js' will have a default name of 'task1' while a file placed at './gulp/tasks/do/something.js' will have a default name of 'do:something'.
-You can also use a function as the 'name' property which gets called to generate the name (the config is available as parameter).
+You can also use a function as the 'name' property which gets called to generate the name.
+Inside the function the config is available with 'this.config'.

 Additionally task names can be forced by exporting a 'name' property in you task file like: